dfinity/ICRC/ICRCs/ICRC-103/ICRC-103.md

 Then:

 1. **Case 1: `prev_spender` is not provided**
    - If `p0` calls the list allowances endpoint with `from_account = (p0, s0)`, `prev_spender = None`, and `take = 4`, the endpoint returns `(A1, A2, A3)`.
      - Since `prev_spender` is not provided, the list starts with the first allowance from `from_account = (p0, s0)`.
-     - The endpoint only returns allowances for `p0`, but it is not restricted to just those originating from `(p0, s0)`.
+     - The endpoint returns allowances for `p0`, including those that do not necessarily originate from `(p0, s0)`.

 2. **Case 2: `prev_spender` is provided**
    - If `p0` calls the list allowances endpoint with `from_account = (p0, s0)`, `prev_spender = (p1, s1)`, and `take = 3`, the endpoint returns `(A2, A3)`.